D4wnstar/aetherwisp/Electromagnetism/Circuitry/Ohm's law.md

 ### Relation to temperature
 Most materials, when heated, expand in size (some materials shrink, but the discussion applies to them too).
 Since the second law is dependent on the geometry of the material, it is indirectly dependent on temperature too.
 When a material expands, $l$ increases, but so does the cross-section $S$.
 In the specific case of a wire, the ratio $l/S$ tends to remain constant (or approximately so), which means Ohm's second law is mostly temperature-independent for wires.
 This does not hold for other shapes.

 The exact expression of resistivity with respect to temperature is extremely complicated and the domain of statistical mechanics.
-At a high level, we can use a [[serie|series expansion]] like
+At a high level, we can use a [[Serie|series expansion]] like
 $$\rho(\theta)\simeq\rho_{\theta_{0}}[1+\alpha(\theta-\theta_{0})]$$
 where $\rho_{\theta_{0}}$ is the resistivity at reference temperature $\theta_{0}$. $\alpha$ is a constant that depends on the material.
 The scale of temperature is generally arbitrary, but Celsius is the usual (Kelvins are asymmetric as there is no negative absolute temperature, which makes them harder to work with).
 The reference temperature is also arbitrary: in physics choosing 0°C is common, whereas in chemistry and engineering 20°C is more typical.